tearflake/symbolverse/README.md

 Passing the input `(div (add x x) 2)`, the example outputs `x`.
 Also, passing the input `(div (add x x) x)`, the example outputs `2`.

-Despite of being very minimalistic framework, *Symbolverse* is Turing complete system.
+Despite of being very minimalistic framework, *Symbolverse* represents Turing complete system.
 However, while it is possible to use *Symbolverse* for any abstract programming task, it is best suited for expression transformation and symbolic reasoning.

 ## resources